 It is beneficial for the general well-being of you and your horses.
 It is very relaxing and can help in a wide range of ailments, for example; stress, muscle pain, anxiety, back problems, pre and post-performance issues for competition horses, dietary and hormonal problems, pain relief and much more.

 How long does it take?

-A Shiatsu for a horse will take anything from 30 mins to an hour.
-For you, 30 mins clothed and seated.
-Dogs tend to enjoy 15 – 30 mins.
+For a horse: anything from 30 mins to an hour.
+For a person: 30 mins and dogs tend to enjoy 15 – 30 mins.